DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - Transport Layer: defines protocols for setting up the level of transmission service for applications; this layer is responsible for the reliable transmission of data and the error-free delivery of packets
     - Application Layer: defines protocols for node-to-node application communication and provides services to the application software running on a computer

-- **IPv4**:
+- 🍏**IPv4**:
  - Format: IPv4 addresses are 32-bit numerical labels written in decimal format as four octets separated by periods (e.g., 192.168.1.1).
  - Size: The IPv4 header is 20 to 60 bytes in length.
  - Fragmentation: Routers can fragment IPv4 packets to accommodate the maximum transmission unit (MTU) of the network path.
  - Built-in Security: IPv4 does not have built-in security features, but it can use IPsec (Internet Protocol Security) for encryption and authentication.

-- **IPv6**:
+- 🍏**IPv6**:
  - Format: IPv6 addresses are 128-bit hexadecimal labels written in eight groups of four hexadecimal digits separated by colons (e.g., 2001:0db8:85a3:0000:0000:8a2e:0370:7334).
  - Size: The IPv6 header is 40 bytes in length.
  - Fragmentation: IPv6 requires fragmentation to be handled by the sending host rather than by routers, improving efficiency.
  - Built-in Security: IPv6 was designed with IPsec as a mandatory component, providing native support for encryption and authentication.

-- **Multicast:** One to Many.
+- 🍎**Multicast:** One to Many.
 Supported by both IPv4 and IPv6.
-- **Broadcast:** One to all.
+- 🍎**Broadcast:** One to all.
 Not Supported by IPv6.
 IPv6 replaces broadcast with multicast and anycast to improve network efficiency and reduce unnecessary traffic.
-- **Unicast:** One to One communication.
+- 🍎**Unicast:** One to One communication.
 Supported by bothIPv4 and IPv6.
-- **Anycast:** From single source to the nearest or optimal recipient or group of recipients.
+- 🍎**Anycast:** From single source to the nearest or optimal recipient or group of recipients.
 Supported natively by IPv6.
 Used for CDN and for streaming.
 - The means by which IPv6 and IPv4 can coexist on the same network is to use one or more of three primary options: dual stack, tunneling, or NAT-­PT.
     - Dual stack is to have most systems operate both IPv4 and IPv6 and use the appropriate protocol for each conversation.
     - Tunneling allows most systems to operate a single stack of either IPv4 or IPv6 and use an encapsulation tunnel to access systems of the other protocol.
     - Network Address Translation-­Protocol Translation (NAT-­PT) (RFC-­2766) can be used to convert between IPv4 and IPv6 network segments similar to how NAT converts between internal and external addresses.

 - 4.1.3 Secure protocols
-    - **Kerberos**: standards-based network authentication protocol, used in many products (most notably Microsoft Active Directory Domain Services or AD DS)
+    - ❄️**Kerberos**: standards-based network authentication protocol, used in many products (most notably Microsoft Active Directory Domain Services or AD DS)
         - Kerberos is mostly used on LANs for organization-wide authentication, single sign-on (SSO) and authorization

-    - SSL and TLS: data protection used for protecting website transactions (e.g. banking, ecommerce)
+    - ❄️**SSL and TLS**: data protection used for protecting website transactions (e.g. banking, ecommerce)
         - SSL and TLS both offer data encryption, integrity and authentication
         - TLS has supplanted SSL (the original protocol, considered legacy/insecure)
         - TLS was initially introduced in 1999 but didn’t gain widespread use until years later
         - The original versions of TLS (1.0 and 1.1) are considered deprecated and organizations should be relying on TLS 1.2 or TLS 1.3
         - TLS supports both one-­way and two-­way authentication.
         - TLS and SSL are not interoperable or backward compatible.
-    - **SFTP**: a version of FTP that includes encryption and is used for transferring files between two devices (often a client / server).
+    - ❄️**SFTP**: a version of FTP that includes encryption and is used for transferring files between two devices (often a client / server).
 TFTP is trivial FTP, an insecure quick transfer method often used to transfer files for network devices, among other uses.
-    - **SSH**: remote management protocol, which operates over TCP/IP
+    - ❄️**SSH**: remote management protocol, which operates over TCP/IP
         - all communications are encrypted
         - primarily used by IT administrators to manage devices such as servers and network devices
         - SSH2 adds support for 📝simultaneous shell sessions over a single SSH connection.
 Both SSH1 and SSH2 are capable of supporting multifactor authentication.
 SSH2 actually drops support for the IDEA algorithm, whereas both SSH1 and SSH2 support 3DES.
-    - **IPSec**: an IETF standard suite of protocols that is used to connect nodes (e.g. computers or office locations) together
+    - ❄️**IPSec**: an IETF standard suite of protocols that is used to connect nodes (e.g. computers or office locations) together
         - widely used in virtual private networks (VPNs)
         - IPSec provides encryption, authentication and data integrity